weirichd/Roman_Arithmetic/README.md

 ## Changes after initial feed back

 I made more changes to this project after receiving initila feedback.
 It was suggested that the conversion functions be pulled out into a separate module.
 However, the reviewer also commented positively on the fact that the non-arithmetic functions were static.
 To satisfy both of these requirements, I pulled the static conversion functions out into a header file, which is then included by romarth.c.
 Once this header was pulled out, I felt that it would be appropriate to write tests for it.
 To accomplish this, I proceeded similarly as with the subtraction implementation and commented out all functionality, adding failing tests and umcommenting as I went along.
 I decided that the conversion tests should not be compiled with the tests for romarth, so I made a totally seperate test program for them.
 The Makefiles were updated to account for this.

+The reviewer commented that my library did not consider invalid roman numerals.
+To account for this, I added another header file `validation.h' and test drove the development.
+It became clear that the simplest thing to do there would be to use regular expressions, so after implementing that I added a few more safety tests.

+The `roman_add` and `roman_subtract` functions became too similar at this point, so I pulled out the functionality into a static `roman_operation` function and pass in a function pointer to do the actual math.